chengzeyi/china_gre_query/README.md

 # china_gre_query.py

-This is a python script program to query all available seats of ETS' GRE Test in China.
+This is a Python script program to query all available seats of ETS' GRE Test in China.

 ## Usage